buf curl overview

 RPC Target

 The only positional argument is the URL of the RPC method to invoke.
-The name of the method to invoke comes from the last two path components of the URL, which should be the fully-qualified service name and method name, respectively.
+The name of the method to invoke comes from the last two path components of the URL, which should be the fully qualified service name and method name, respectively.

-The URL can use either http or https as the scheme.
+The URL can use either http

 flag is set.

-The default RPC protocol used will be Connect.
+The default RPC protocol used is Connect.

 To use a different protocol, gRPC or gRPC-Web, use the --protocol